The issue: You must enable System Protection on this drive

 More important, it embeds with a utility named “Create Bootable Media” which helps you make bootable USB drive or CD/DVD disc of a mini Windows operating environment.
 This bootable media is quite important when system fails to boot in the future.

 Other helpful features are easy to use as well, such as file backup, file sync, disk clone, selectively file restore, etc. Free download this software and discover more.

 ★ Easier way to protect system on your computer

 Apart from AOMEI Backupper, you can use onekey recovery software - AOMEI OneKey Recovery to protect your computer OS.
 It allows you to backup system to a custom recovery partition which is accessible from Windows PE.
 Therefore, no bootable media are needed.

 When confronting the error message “You must enable system protection on this drive” in the event of system restore, you can enable system protection using command line.
 Likewise, you can turn on system protection from Control Panel if you are able to enter Windows environment.

 Nevertheless, another reliable way to protect Windows is using AOMEI Backupper Standard.
 It gives robust backup solution for your computer from operating system to personal files.
 It is also powerful yet free disk cloning software as well.
+What's more, its technician edition allows you to create portable version of this software and use it on different computer without installing again.
 Don’t hesitate to get it.